Brenda Colvin: Legacy

 Her own garden was at Filkins in the Cotswolds in Gloucestershire, and is now the office of Colvin and Moggridge.
 Sometimes the company opens it via the National Garden Scheme.

+In 1970, Colvin bred a rose varietal named 'Brenda Colvin'.
+The blooms are light pink and have a strong fragrance.

+In 2022, Luca Csepely-Knorr led a UKRI-funded research project called 'Women of the Welfare Landscape' which explored Colvin's work and network.

 As of 2024, only three of Colvin's gardens are known to remain.